Codecademy/docs/content/numpy/concepts/built-in-functions/terms/variance/variance.md

 ---
-Title: .var()
+Title: '.var()'
-Description: Computes the variance of the array elements
+Description: 'Computes the variance of the elements of an array.'
 Subjects:
-  - Computer Science
-  - Data Science
+  - 'Computer Science'
-tags:
-  - Data
+  - 'Data Science'
+Tags:
-  - Structures
+  - 'Data Structures'
-  - Arrays
+  - 'Arrays'
-  - Functions
+  - 'Functions'
-  - NumPy
+  - 'NumPy'
 CatalogContent:
-  - learn-python-3
+  - 'learn-python-3'
-  - paths/data-science
+  - 'paths/data-science'
 ---

 The `.var()` [function](https://www.codecademy.com/resources/docs/numpy/built-in-functions) computes the variance of the elements of an array along the specified axis (if any).
 This value represents the average of the squared differences from the mean and provides a measure of how spread out the elements are in the array.